JosephTheEngineer/eden/README.md

 * More creatures can exist in one world.
 * Small changes to world gen.

-## License

-This project is licensed under the GNU General Public License v3 - see the [LICENSE.md](LICENSE.md) file for details

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.